 About Mark Coggins

-Mark is the former head of Mozilla's Technology Evangelism group.
-He has held executive engineering and product management positions in other organizations, and was Director of Developer Relations at Netscape when the Mozilla project was initiated.
-He is co-founder of the BIRT open source project at the Eclipse Foundation, and is the author of five crime novels set in the Silicon Valley.
+Mark is the former SVP of Engineering at Actuate, a public company in the Business Intelligence space.
+He is co-founder of the BIRT open source project at the Eclipse Foundation, and is the author of six crime novels set in the Silicon Valley.